-At this point in time, the HCP dataset is a single, published superdataset with ~4500 subdatasets that are hosted in a remote indexed archive (RIA) store at store.datalad.org.
+At this point in time, the HCP dataset is a single, published superdataset with $\sim$ 4500 subdatasets that are hosted in a REMOTE INDEXED ARCHIVE (RIA) STORE at store.datalad.org.
 This makes the HCP data accessible via DataLad and its download easier.
 One downside to gigantic nested datasets like this one, though, is the time it takes to retrieve all of it.
 Some tricks can help to mitigate this: Contents can either be retrieved in parallel, or, in the case of general need for subsets of the dataset, subsampled datasets can be created with datalad copy-file.

 If the complete HCP dataset is required, subdataset installation and data retrieval can be sped up by parallelizing.
-The gists Parallelize subdataset processing (page 259) and Retrieve partial content from a hierarchy of (uninstalled) datasets (page 262) can shed some light on how to do this.
+The gists Parallelize subdataset processing (page 284) and Retrieve partial content from a hierarchy of (uninstalled) datasets (page 287) can shed some light on how to do this.
+If you are interested in learning about the datalad copy-file, checkout the section Subsample datasets using datalad copy-file (page 331).